coastal-science/call-catalog-viewer/FAQ.md

 # Frequently Asked Questions

+# Licence and how to cite

 ## How to use this site?

-This website and all audio recordings it hosts are subject to the terms under [Open Government Licence &ndash; Canada 2.0](https://open.canada.ca/en/open-government-licence-canada).
-The complete licence is found on the [Licence](license.html) page.
+Use of information and data from this website is subject to terms under [Open Government Licence &ndash; Canada](https://open.canada.ca/en/open-government-licence-canada) 2.0

-As long as the terms in the [Licence](license.html) page are respected, you are free to:
+Subject to the terms, you are free to:
 - Copy, modify, publish, translate, adapt, distribute or otherwise use the Information in any medium, mode or format for any lawful purpose.

+You must, where you do any of the above, use the following attribution statement:

+> *Contains information licensed under the Open Government Licence &ndash; Canada 2.0.*

+## How to cite the catalogue

-When referring to the catalogue please cite the following references:
+When referring to the catalogue, please cite the following reference:

 > John K.B Ford, Volker B. Deecke, and James F. Pilkington.
 2023.
 Dialects of Killer Whales in Coastal Northeastern Pacific Waters: A Catalogue of Call Types. [https://orca.research.sfu.ca/call-library](https://orca.research.sfu.ca/call-library).
 Accessed 1 Aug.
 2023.

-Bibtex
+### BibTeX

 ```
 @misc{Ford_Volker_Pilkington,
-  author = {Ford, John K.B. and Deecke, Volker B. and Pilkington, James F.}
+  author = {Ford, John K.B. and Deecke, Volker B. and Pilkington, James F.},
   title = {Dialects of Killer Whales in Coastal Northeastern Pacific Waters: A Catalogue of Call Types},
   howpublished = {\url{https://orca.research.sfu.ca/call-library}},
   year = {2023}